 promo and commercial singles, CBS 5122

-(South Africa)/CBS BA 221757 (Australia)/CBS BA 461296 (New Zealand)/CBS
+(South Africa); CBS BA 221757 (Australia); CBS BA 461296 (New Zealand); CBS

 15005 (Venezuela), Jul 1970:

-I'm told this was actually Bob's best-selling single in Holland!
+This was actually Bob's best-selling single in Holland!
 Wigwam was

 confusingly issued in mono in some countries and stereo in others - for the